sisihagen/website/content/en/blog/2019/12/assange-and-uc-global.md

 title: "Assange and UC Global"
 date: 2019-12-26
 tags: "Society"
+geo: "Europe"
+draft: false
 shorttext: "Assange said in Spain, in the trial against the corrupt company UC Global.
 Spectators and media were not allowed in Spain because of national security."
-draft: false
 lang: en
 cover: "society"
 ---